ZHaskell/stdio/bench/tcp/README.md

 You should adjust your system's fd limit before running benchmark in case of running out of fd.

 ```
+# You should install stdio first, either into global or into tcp's sandbox
 cabal build

 # Adding a proper heap size hint is important for haskell programs because